SaxyPandaBear/TwitchSongRequests/queue-song-lambda/README.md

 hooks it up to the SQS queue that it needs to read from.
 Then you can simply just post a new SQS message to the queue, and then read through the CloudWatch logs to see what happened in the lambda execution.

+# TODO - fix the above

+### Build
+Run `gradle :queue-song-lambda:assemble` to build the module

+Run `gradle :queue-song-lambda:scalaDocs` to generate ScalaDocs for the module

+### Testing
+`gradle :queue-song-lambda:test`

+### Running locally
+Running this module locally depends on it being deployed to localstack as a Lambda.
+See the root README for how it should be deployed and tested.